dfinity/portal/docs/developer-docs/quickstart/hello20mins.md

 see a warning displayed.
 If you are prompted to allow or deny incoming network connections, click Allow.

-**That is it, there is now a local version of theICrunning on your machine.
-Leave this window/tab open and running while you continue.** If the window/tab is closed, the local version of theICwill not be running and the rest of the tutorial will fail.
+**That is it, there is now a local version of the IC running on your machine.
+Leave this window/tab open and running while you continue.** If the window/tab is closed, the local version of the IC will not be running and the rest of the tutorial will fail.

-### Deploy the "hello" dapp to the local version of theIC(Terminal B)
+### Deploy the "hello" dapp to the local version of the IC (Terminal B)

 Note: since this is a local version of the IC, this has fewer steps than deploying to mainnet (which requires cycles).